adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 > Thus there are eight instructions in *Control Flow*, eight instructions in *Memory Manipulation*, six instructions in *Arithmetic*, and two instructions in *I/O*.

-These are instructions that *must* be implemented for every target, although the implementation of the `Get` and `Put` input and output devices depends on the hardware executing the program; not every hardware has a keyboard and a screen, so compilers for targets aren't required to implement all of the `Get` and `Put` input and output device interfaces.
+These are instructions that *must* be implemented for every target, although the implementation of the `Get` and `Put` input and output devices depends on the hardware executing the program; not all hardware has a keyboard and a screen, so compilers for targets aren't required to implement all of the `Get` and `Put` input and output device interfaces.
 Foreign function calls are implemented in the expanded ["standard" instructions](#the-standard-instructions), which aren't required to be implemented by every compiler.

 Below are diagrams for all of the core instructions, accompanied by slightly more in-depth descriptions of each instruction with some C psuedocode examples.